 Problem

-After querying the SQL Server sys.dm_exec_connections DMV I noticed that all my currently connected sessions using Windows Authentication had used NTLM and not Kerberos.
+After querying SQL Server sys.dm_exec_connections DMV, I noticed all my connected sessions use Windows Authentication with NTLM and not Kerberos.
 How do I get them to use Kerberos?
-Check out this tip to learn more.
+Check out this tip to learn more about how to register SPN for SQL Server.

 Solution

-Alternatively, you can also use the SQL Server error log to validate if the SPN has been registered successfully or not.
+Alternatively, you can also use the SQL Server error log to validate if the SPN has been registered.
 By either filtering within the SSMS GUI or using xp_read_errorlog we can search for the string below.
 If found we know the SPN did not register successfully.

 Finally, you can contact your system administrator and have them use the ADSIEdit MMC console to manually check if the service is registered.